pergolafabio/Hikvision-Addons/hikvision-sdk/DOCS.md

 The following configuration options are available to be setup using the **Configuration** tab of this add-on in the Home Assistant interface:

 ### Network
-Configure the connection to the doorstation.
+Configure the connection to the door station.
 If not provided, the default value are used.

 | Name          | Default       | Description                           |
 | --------      | ----          | ----                                  |